-- Checks of the all the drivers' safety gear and the "rain" tires.
-(This is where you will get your "take-a-number" for the Vehicle Checks part of Tech Inspection.
-Bring your Tech Form.) - Vehicle Checks - Starting Thursday, additional Driver Checks (helmet clearance, head restraint, seat belts and egress) for the remaining drivers.
+- Checks of the all the drivers' safety gear and the "rain" tires. - Vehicle Checks - Starting Thursday, additional Driver Checks (helmet clearance, head restraint, seat belts and egress) for the remaining drivers.
 Only one member per team will be checked Wednesday